ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 university and at their guardian’s home address.

 To facilitate this type of error, we have simulants assigned to guardians within the simulation.
-Sometimes, those guardians may move and live at different addresses than their dependents.
+Sometimes, those guardians may live at different addresses than their dependents.
 In this case, there is an opportunity for duplication.
 Since this mechanism occurs within the simulation, there is a natural maximum that we will impose in the